On the action of relatively irreducible automorphisms on their train tracks: Co-compactness of the Min-Set

 \end{proof}

 \begin{lem} Let $[\phi]\in\Out(\G)$ be $\G$-irreducible, with $\lambda(\phi)>1$.
-Then there is a constant $\epsilon>0$ such that for all $W\in\Min_1(\phi)$, admitting a simplicial train track representative of $\phi$, we have where $a_W$ denotes the length of the shortest edge in $W$. \end{lem} \begin{proof} Note that uniform thickness of minimally displaced points, is not enough in order to have a lower bound on the lengths of the edges, but for points supporting simplicial train track representatives, there is such a bound, as the there are finitely many transition matrices of simplicial train tracks representing $\phi$, and the lengths for edges are given by eigenvectors of the Perron-Frobenius eigenvalue of these matrices. \end{proof}
+Then there is a constant $\epsilon>0$ such that for all $W\in\Min_1(\phi)$, admitting a simplicial train track representative of $[\phi]$, we have where $a_W$ denotes the length of the shortest edge in $W$. \end{lem} \begin{proof} Note that uniform thickness of minimally displaced points is not enough in order to have a lower bound on the lengths of the edges, but for points supporting simplicial train track representatives, there is such a bound, as there are finitely many transition matrices of simplicial train tracks representing $[\phi]$\footnote{Such transition matrices have integer non-negative entries, and spectral radius $\lambda(\phi)$.
+Hence each entry of the matrix is bounded by $\lambda_{\phi}$.
+So for any given spectral radius $\lambda$ there are only finitely many matrices with non-negative integer coefficients and spectral radius not exceeding $\lambda$.}, and the lengths for edges are given by eigenvectors of the Perron-Frobenius eigenvalue of these matrices. \end{proof}

 \begin{prop} Let $[\phi]\in\Out(\G)$ be $\G$-irreducible and with $\lambda(\phi)=\lambda>1$.
 Let $X\in\Min(\phi)$ and let $X_{+\infty}$ be the corresponding attracting tree.
 Let $T\in\overline{\O(\G)}$ be a non-trivial tree which is the $\omega$-limit of a sequence $Z_i/\mu_i$ with the following properties: